cmaloney/dcos-docs/_pages/administration/security-and-authentication/managing-authorization.md

     **Disclaimer:** This is an alpha feature and is meant for testing purposes only.

-    To provide external user access to DCOS, you can authenticate users that are defined in an LDAP 3 (RFC 4510) registry.
+    To provide external user access to DC/OS, you can authenticate users that are defined in an LDAP 3 (RFC 4510) registry.
 You can then provide users with a single sign-on (SSO), granting them access the authorized services in your DC/OS datacenter.
-You cannot create new LDAP users in DCOS, but they can be imported.
+You cannot create new LDAP users in DC/OS, but they can be imported.

     When a user logs in and provides an LDAP user name and password, that information is used to connect to an LDAP server and authenticate a user.
 If successful, the DC/OS authentication issues a session credential with the user’s distinguished name.